 3.7 Hourly Dedicated Resource Schedule

-By June 30 of each Rate Case Year, «Customer Name» shall provide BPA an aggregated hourly schedule, in whole megawatt amounts consistent with section 3.7.3 and in the format described in section 3.7.2, for its Dedicated Resources with amounts in each hour, calculated pursuant to section 3.7.1, for each year of the upcoming Rate Period (“Submitted Schedule”). «Customer Name» shall schedule such hourly amounts to its Total Retail Load consistent with section 13.
+By June 30 of each Rate Case Year, «Customer Name» shall provide BPA an hourly schedule(s), in whole megawatt amounts consistent with section 3.7.3 and in the format described in section 3.7.2, for its Dedicated Resources with amounts in each hour, calculated pursuant to section 3.7.1, for each year of the upcoming Rate Period (“Submitted Schedule”). «Customer Name» shall schedule such hourly amounts to its Total Retail Load consistent with section 13.

 3.7.1 Schedule Amounts

-The amounts in the Submitted Schedule shall equal the sum of all monthly and Diurnal Dedicated Resource amounts listed in the tables in sections 2 and 3 of Exhibit A except for those Small Non-Dispatchable Resources listed in section 2.3 of Exhibit A,and those Specified Resources supported with DFS or SCS listed in section 2 of Exhibit D. The hourly amounts in the Submitted Schedule shall be determined in accordance with section 3.4.5.
+The amounts in the Submitted Schedule shall equal the monthly and Diurnal amounts for each Dedicated Resource listed in the tables in sections 2 and 3 of Exhibit A except for those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, those Existing Resources that are Dispatchable Resources, and those Specified Resources supported with RSS.
+The hourly amounts in the Submitted Schedule shall be determined in accordance with section 3.4.4.

-If the amounts in the Submitted Schedule change in accordance with sections 3.4.4 and/or 3.5, then «Customer Name» shall send BPA a revised Submitted Schedule using the updated amounts within five Business Days of such amounts being updated in Exhibit A.
+If the amounts in the Submitted Schedule change in accordance with section 3.5, then «Customer Name» shall send BPA a revised Submitted Schedule including the updated amounts within five Business Days of such amounts being updated in Exhibit A.

 3.7.2 Schedule Format